johnusher/ardpifi/README.md

 sudo i2cdetect -y 3

 This should show the BNo055 on 28

+WLAN dongle: not tested yet!
+This messes up BATMAN as the dongle defaults to WLAN0.
+To change this and make WLAN0 the built-in: see https://github.com/RaspAP/raspap-webgui/issues/335

 There are "no hardware" options for running the main Go file without these HW modules.